AFTER SCHOOL CARE:

 If your child is absent from school please phone or send a note.
 Unexplained absences after three days will result in a phone check from school.
-Frequent/regular absences and/or lateness will be followed up by a home visit from our Attendance Officer.
+Frequent/regular absences and/or lateness will be followed up by a home visit from Student Attendance Services.
 If children are not at school before 9.30am or are picked up before 2.50pm they will be marked absent for ½ a day.

 Absences can be advised by text on 021 02724313 or you can phone the school office on 435 0019.

 We offer breakfast five days per week from 8.00 – 8.45am, when we have supervision.
 Parent and staff volunteers prepare the food.
 We always need more helpers.
 Please inform the office if you can help.

 CHILDREN LEAVING SCHOOL DURING SCHOOL HOURS:

 Children will only be released from school during school hours when a parent/caregiver signs them out from the school office.

 This is necessary for the protection and security of your children.